National Parks in Puerto Rico: Explore the only Puerto Rico National Park

 The Commonwealth of Puerto Rico is an unincorporated territory of the United States located in the Caribbean Sea.
-This former Spanish colony is home to a unique Hispanic creole culture that is a mix of indigenous, African, and European elements.
-Head over to San Juan to check its only National Park in Puerto Rico.
+This former Spanish colony is home to a unique Hispanic Creole culture that is a mix of indigenous, African, and European elements.
+Head over to San Juan to check out the only national park in Puerto Rico.

 In this article, we will explore the only National Park in Puerto Rico.
 We will provide a brief overview of the park, things to do in the Puerto Rico National Parks, and provide a map of the National Parks of Puerto Rico.